jmnarloch/rxjava-spring-boot-starter/README.md

 response.

-Note: The `HandlerReturnValueHandler` for Observable uses 'toList' operator to aggregate the results, which is not workable with really long infinitive running Observables.
+Note: The `HandlerReturnValueHandler` for Observable uses 'toList' operator to aggregate the results, which is not workable with really long infinitive running Observables, from which is not possible to unsubscribe.

 In some scenarios when you want to have more control over the async processing you can use either `ObservableDeferredResult` or `SingleDeferredResult`, those are the specialized implementation of `DeferredResult` allowing for instance of setting